Quantum triviality: Relation to Wilson triviality

-“Wilson triviality” signifies only that $\beta$-function is non-alternating and does not possess non-trivial zeroes: it excludes only the case (a) in the Bogoliubov and Shirkov classification.
+“Wilson triviality” signifies only that the $\beta$-function is non-alternating and does not possess non-trivial zeroes: it excludes only the case (a) in the Bogoliubov and Shirkov classification.
 The “true” quantum triviality is the more strong property, corresponding to the case (c).
-If “Wilson triviality” is confirmed by extensive numerical investigations and can be considered as firmly established, the evidence of “true triviality” is scarce and allows different interpretation.
+If “Wilson triviality” is confirmed by extensive numerical investigations and can be considered as firmly established, then the evidence of “true triviality” is scarce and allows different interpretation.

-Contemporary results for the $\beta$-function
+The beta function

-The Gell-Mann–Low function $\beta(g)$ was recently studied by different methods:
+The beta function $\beta(g)$ was recently studied by different methods:

 (1) by summation the usual perturbation series in powers of $g$, using the Lipatov asymptotics for the high-order terms;

 (2) by summation the high temperature expansions, adjusted to reproduce the small $g$ behavior;